codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 Pushing new value to session data
 =================================

-The push method is used to push a new value onto a session value that is an array.
+The ``push()`` method is used to push a new value onto a session value that is an array.
-For instance, if the 'hobbies' key contains an array of hobbies, you can add a new value onto the array like so:
+For instance, if the ``hobbies`` key contains an array of hobbies, you can add a new value onto the array like so:

 .. literalinclude:: sessions/015.php